Nerve Stimulators for Pain: A Complete Guide

 However, for those with chronic pain, the gate can get stuck open.
 Nerve stimulation works by sending pleasant, non-painful signals that effectively “close the gate.”
 These new signals get priority, blocking the pain signals from continuing their journey to the brain.
 This is why a therapy that targets the source of chronic back pain can significantly reduce your perception of pain and improve your quality of life.

-A Closer Look at Spinal Cord Stimulation (SCS)
+What Is Spinal Cord Stimulation (SCS)

 If you’ve been dealing with chronic pain that hasn’t responded to other treatments, Spinal Cord Stimulation (SCS) might be an option worth exploring.
 Think of it as a kind of pacemaker for your pain signals.
 Instead of masking pain with medication, SCS works by changing the way your brain perceives it.
 It’s a well-established therapy that has helped many people regain control over their lives by significantly reducing their pain levels.